Learn how to slow the aging process and improve the quality of your life by understanding the power of perspective and

 If someone told you you could absolutely slow the aging process and increase your health-span and quality of your life without spending a dime, would you pay attention?
 What if you learned that this supposed solution was scientifically proven and it was easier than you could imagine – would you pay attention?

 When I heard about Elizabeth Blackburn, Carol Greider, and Jack Szostak’s Nobel Prize for the discovery of how chromosomes are protected by telomeres and telomerase (the enzyme that keeps cells from dying) I was intrigued.
 But, I just about fell out of my chair listening to Blackburn’s TED talk.
 Reason being, I am a transformation and happiness research geek.
 I have devoted 20 years of my life to helping others find joy, freedom and possibility.
 The research I stumbled upon here makes me want to shout from the rooftops about the power of our mindset.

 With the help of psychologist Elisa Epel and many other scientists from various fields and disciplines – and after 10,000 scientific papers later – the findings have concluded that we have the ability to protect our health-span.
 “Health span” is the number of healthy, youthful and productive years in our total life span.
 On the contrary, “disease span” is the number of years spent sick and on the decline.

 As an educated society, we’ve transcended the hand-wavy “stress makes you sick” sort of thinking and now can prove that it does.
-More importantly, Blackburn and her team have proven the opposite: How we choose to focus our thoughts, how we choose to interpret, and how we choose to perceive is determining just how many years of our life are spent in a state of thriving.
+More importantly, Blackburn and her team have proven the opposite: How we choose to focus our thoughts, how we choose to interpret, and how we choose to perceive is determining just how many years of our lives are spent in a state of thriving.
 In other words, we have control over our own aging process, we have control over just how much we thrive… or not.